the-teacher/the_sortable_tree/docs/comments_tree.md

-## Render simple Nested Tree for Page Model
+## Render comments tree for Page Model

 ### Jquery and Javascripts